Affiliate links on Android Authority may earn us a commission. Learn more.

-To start using Fitbit Pay, you need to first add at least one debit or credit card to the Wallet on your Fitbit app.
+To start using Fitbit Pay, you need to add at least one debit or credit card to the Wallet on your Fitbit app.

 - Tap the Wallet tile.

 - Tap Get Started, then follow the on-screen instructions to add a payment method.

-- After the card has been added, follow the instructions to enable notifications on your phone to finish the setup process.
+- Follow the instructions to enable notifications on your phone to finish the setup process.

 Making a payment